thomasvandoren/blog.thomasvandoren.com/content/monitoring-rabbitmq-queues-with-zabbix.rst

 Monitoring RabbitMQ Queues with Zabbix
 ######################################
 :date: 2011-10-09 12:01
-:author: thomas
+:author: Thomas Van Doren
 :category: tech
-:tags: amqp, monitoring, rabbitmq, rabbitmq-server, tech, zabbix
+:tags: amqp, monitoring, rabbitmq, tech, zabbix
 :slug: monitoring-rabbitmq-queues-with-zabbix

-Recently I setup some monitoring on a `RabbitMQ`_ server using \ `Zabbix`_.
+Recently I setup some monitoring on a `RabbitMQ`_ server using `Zabbix`_.
 This process is by no means difficult, but I thought it was worth sharing.

 I was looking for a solution that did not require additional plugins or